ResearchComputingServices/parallel-computing/_episodes/08-matlab-tips.md

 ## Overview

 Emphasis in this workshop is on parallel computing.
-Parallelism is great for fully utilizing hardware - it is how you can speed up already "tuned" code to go beyond what you can do on your laptop.
+Parallelism is great for using all your processor cores.
+With parallelism, you can speed up already "tuned" code to go beyond what you can do on your laptop.
 The point of parallel computing is to improve your code's performance.
 Because clock speed is not going up (i.e. CPU cores are not getting faster), we need to make efficient use of multicore hardware to achieve performance gains.

-However, it is also worth mentioned the different methods used to tune code before parallelism must be used.
+However, it is also worth noting tricks that can speed up your code before parallelizing.
 Mathworks in fact recommends a few different techniques to improve MATLAB code performance.
 These techniques are preallocation, vectorization, parallelization, and loop constants.

 ## Preallocation

 In MATLAB, variables do not have to be declared.
-If you are saving into a matrix into a row or column that doesn't yet exist, then MATLAB will grow the size of the Matrix.
-Under the hood, MATLAB actually has to create a new matrix in RAM and copy the data across from the old, smaller memory area.
-So if, for example, you do this repeatedly in a loop :
+If you are saving into a matrix's row or column that doesn't yet exist, then MATLAB will grow the size of the matrix.
+Under the hood, MATLAB actually has to create a new matrix in RAM and copy the data to it from the previous, smaller matrix.
+If a loop writes data to a new row each iteration, then this matrix resize is repeated many times, and can greatly effect performance.

+You can avoid this performance problem by first creating an empty matrix large enough for all your data - this is called *preallocation*.
+For example, let's run this code [code/small/bestpractice_preallocate.m](../code/small/bestpractice_preallocate.m):

 ~~~
-clear;
-N = 3E5;
+N = 2E5;

+clear A;
 tic;
 for i = 1:N
     A(i,:) = rand(1,4);